GregRos/doddle/README.md

 Although strings are iterable, they’re rarely used that way, and treating them as collections just causes lots of bugs.

-`seq` doesn’t accept strings and trying to pass one will error both duration compilation and at runtime:
+`seq` doesn’t accept strings and trying to pass one will error both during compilation and at runtime:

 ```ts
 // ‼️ DoddleError: Strings not allowed